Graciekan21/easybible/README.md

 - Interactive Feedback: Receive instant feedback on your answers as you progress through the quiz, allowing you to learn and improve in real-time.

 - Progress Tracking: Keep track of your progress with the points counter displayed prominently at the top of the screen, motivating you to strive for a higher score.

-- Play Again Option: Enjoy the thrill of the quiz as many times as you like with the "Play Again" button conveniently located at the top of the screen, encouraging repeat engagement

 ### User Stories